chrys-exaucet/Real-Time-Face-Recognition/README.md

   - Statistics and Machine Learning Toolbox
   - Matlab Support Package for USB Webcams

-  You can download and install necessary packages on Matlab Add-Ons site [here] (https://www.mathworks.com/products/matlab/add-on-explorer.html).
+  You can download and install necessary packages on Matlab Add-Ons site [here](https://www.mathworks.com/products/matlab/add-on-explorer.html).
   Follow the tutorial available on the *FaceApp-Demo folder* for furher informations.

 ## III.
 Technologies

 1. _*Viola-Jones*_ algorithm for face detection.
-More about it [here](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework)
+More about it [here](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework).
 2. _*Eigenfaces*_ for face recognition and tracking.
-More about it [here](https://en.wikipedia.org/wiki/Eigenface)
+More about it [here](https://en.wikipedia.org/wiki/Eigenface).

-  You can still review the *Ressourceful-Links.txt* file for further iformations.
+  You can still review the *Ressourceful-Links.txt* file for further informations.